List of military aid to Ukraine during the Russo-Ukrainian war

 Many entities have provided or promised military aid to Ukraine during the Russo-Ukrainian War, particularly since the 2022 Russian invasion of Ukraine.
-This includes weaponry, equipment, training, logistical support as well as financial support, unless earmarked for humanitarian purposes.
+This includes weaponry, equipment, training, logistical support, as well as financial support, unless earmarked for humanitarian purposes.
 Weapons sent as a result of cooperation between multiple countries are listed separately under each country.

-The aid has mostly been co-ordinated through the Ukraine Defense Contact Group, whose 57 member countries include all 32 member states of NATO.
+The aid has mostly been coordinated through the Ukraine Defense Contact Group, whose 57 member countries include all 32 member states of NATO.
 The European Union co-ordinated weapons supplies through its institutions for the first time.
-Because of the invasion, some donor countries, such as Germany and Sweden, overturned policies against providing offensive military aid.
+The Russian invasion led several donor countries, including Germany and Sweden, to overturn their national policies on providing offensive military aid.

-By March 2024, mostly Western governments had pledged more than $380 billion worth of aid to Ukraine since the invasion, including nearly $118 billion in direct military aid from individual countries.
-European countries have provided €132 billion in aid (military, financial and humanitarian) as of December 2024, and the United States has provided €114 billion.
-Most of the US funding supports American industries who produce weapons and military equipment.
+By March 2024, the majority of Western governments had pledged more than $380 billion worth of aid to Ukraine since the invasion, including nearly $118 billion in direct military aid from individual countries.
+As of December 2024, European countries have provided €132 billion in aid (military, financial, and humanitarian), and the United States has provided €114 billion.
+Most of the US funding supports American industries that produce weapons and military equipment.

-Fearing escalation, NATO states have hesitated to provide heavier and more advanced weapons to Ukraine, or have imposed limits such as forbidding Ukraine to use them to strike inside Russia.
+Fearing escalation, NATO states have hesitated to provide heavier and more advanced weapons to Ukraine or have imposed limits such as forbidding Ukraine from using them to strike inside Russia.
 Since June 2024, they have lifted some of these restrictions, allowing Ukraine to strike Russian military targets near the border in self-defence.

-According to defence expert Malcolm Chalmers, at the beginning of 2025 the US provided 20% of all military equipment Ukraine was using, with 25% provided by Europe and 55% produced by Ukraine.
-However, the 20% supplied by the US "is the most lethal and important."
+According to defence expert Malcolm Chalmers, at the beginning of 2025, the US provided 20% of all military equipment Ukraine was using, with 25% supplied by Europe and 55% produced by Ukraine.
+However, the 20% provided by the US "is the most lethal and important."

 Donors

 The donation of military aid was coordinated at monthly meetings in the Ukraine Defense Contact Group throughout the war.
 A first meeting took place between 41 countries on 26 April 2022, and the coalition comprised 54 countries (all 30 member states of NATO and 24 other countries) at the latest meeting on 14 February 2023.
-All EU member states donated military aid collectively via EU institutions; all but three (Hungary, Cyprus and Malta) also donated individually as sovereign countries.
+All EU member states collectively donated military aid via EU institutions; all but three (Hungary, Cyprus, and Malta) also donated individually as sovereign countries.

 As of February 2023, military aid was donated by EU institutions, 45 sovereign countries, companies, and other parties.